fbpx

 • bedtime for the adults

-The rhythm in our day is found in the movement through the day (individual and group time activities, active and sit-down activities, inside and outside times, etc.)
+The rhythm of our day is found in the movement through the day (individual and group time activities, active and sit-down activities, inside and outside times, etc.)

 Why should my family have a homeschool rhythm?